Kampbell/isode-8.0/README.md

-     There should be a separate compressed _t_a_r  file,  containing only  PostScript  files,  available on the machine where you retrieved this distribution.
+     There should be a separate compressed tar  file,  containing only  PostScript  files,  available on the machine where you retrieved this distribution.